programminghistorian/ph-submissions/lessons/OCR_and_Machine_Translation.md

 ## Editing your Documents with ImageMagick

 Scripting can also help edit the images themselves.
 You already learned how to use ImageMagick to prepare a file for OCR.
-ImageMagick also has many more options for editing images.
-For example, looking at image one you will probably want to do three things.
-One, you want to crop, remove the excess border space, around the document, especially the black border on the left that may be treated as text.
+ImageMagick has many more options for editing images.
+Looking at example one, you will want to do three things.
+One, you want to crop the picture and remove the excess border space around the document.
 Two, you will want to straighten the image so that the lines of text are parralel to the bottom of the document.
 Three, you will want to remove all the noise, especially the dark specks, that appears throughout the document.
-All three of these tasks can be scripted, but still require experimentation.
+All three of these tasks can be scripted.

 Cropping commands will be specific to each document.
 There are programs that can detect text and cut around it, however those smartcropping programs are significantly more complicated and are outside the scope of this tutorial.
-Fortunately, smart cropping is also probably unnecessary for editing archival documents.
+Fortunately, smart cropping is also probably unnecessary for editing your archival documents.
 When you take photos of documents, you probably do so from the same angle and height.
 The relative position of the text in different photos will be similar.
 Consequently, you will want to trim similar amounts of the image from similar relative locations in the photograph to isolate the text.
 Remember, cropping a document does not need to be perfect for Tesseract to work.
 But removing any marginal notes or discolorations will increase the accuracy of the OCR.
-After some experimentation, you find that you want to remove 200 pixels from the top of the document, 250 pixels from the right, 250 pixels from the bottom, and 800 pixels from the left of example one.
+After some experimentation, you will find that you want to remove 200 pixels from the top of the document, 250 pixels from the right, 250 pixels from the bottom, and 800 pixels from the left of example one.

+The script below allows you to crop and deskew every document in a given folder.
 ```
 #!/bin/bash
 read -p "enter folder name: " folder;